CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 running your scripts on a supercomputer once you are ready for testing them on a larger scale or using specific resources like GPUs.

+!!! note "Checking for availability"
+    If you have a piece of scientific software in mind, it is quite probable that we have it installed on Puhti.
+You can search for software using the command `module spider <module-name>`.
+Most often the name of the software module is simply the name of the software, and even if your search query does not match the module name exactly, the search is case-insensitive and supports partial matches.

 ### Supercomputer storage

 High-performance computing consumes and generates large amounts of data.